 Start day one with a bike ride up the Colorado River on the paved bike path into Glenwood Canyon.
 As you stare up at the 1,300-foot chocolate-colored canyon walls, you will undoubtedly notice that Glenwood Canyon feels like a precursor to the Grand Canyon located nearly 500 miles downstream.
 As an alternative to cycling, hikers should visit Hanging Lake, a mysterious natural wonder located high in the bluffs.

-Next, melt any muscle aches away at the Glenwood Hot Springs, home to the world’s largest hot-springs pool.
+Next, melt any muscle aches away at the brand new Colorado River-side Iron Mountain Hot Springs or long-time favorite Glenwood Hot Springs, home to the world’s largest hot-springs pool.
 The springs are the perfect antidote for the everyday stresses of life, with mineral-rich waters that fluctuate between 90 and 93 degrees.
 Swimming lanes, a kiddie pool, waterslides and mini golf add an element of playfulness, while the nearby Yampah Spa & Salon Vapor Caves provide another unique way to unwind.

 Finish your visit to Glenwood Springs with chills of a different sort at the historic Hotel Colorado, where ghost tours provide a fascinating glimpse into the colorful characters that have decorated the local history.
 Stay the night in Glenwood Springs or head up the valley to Carbondale for shopping, dining, golf, farm-to-table dining or a drive through the magnificent Crystal River Valley.